Dynatrace/dynatrace-operator/README.md

   # networkZone: name-of-my-network-zone

   oneAgent:
-    # enable cloud-native fullstack monitoring and change its settings
+    # enable classic fullstack monitoring and change its settings
-    # Cannot be used in conjunction with classic fullstack monitoring or application-only monitoring or host monitoring
+    # Cannot be used in conjunction with cloud-native fullstack monitoring, application-only monitoring or host monitoring
-    cloudNativeFullStack:
+    classicFullStack:

       # Optional: tolerations to include with the OneAgent DaemonSet.
       # See more here: https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/